ajit-kumar014/coding-made-easy/README.md

 # coding-made-easy
-This repository contains coding questions and their soltuion .
-Thank you.
+This repository will consist of DSA concepts with their code .
+So , if someone wants to contribute to this repo feel free to do it .
+And and also help others to learn from it.
+Thank You :).